bayesbeat/bayesbeat-paper/analysis/simulated_data/README.md

 bayesbeat_generate_injections injections.ini --n-injections 8 --filename data/injections.hdf5
 ```

-Unless specified in `[Injection]`, parameters will be drawn uniformly from the specfied prior bounds.
+Unless specified in `[Injection]`, parameters will be drawn uniformly from the specified prior bounds.

 The noise is controlled via the `Noise` section which includes different amplitudes for the different types of noise.

 See `injections.ini` for an example ini file.

+### Specific injection files

+The specific injections were generated using `generate_injections.sh`.
+This script produces 64 injections.
+It also produces plots for each injection

 ## Analyzing